sanjay-gowdaa/cicdUI.github.io/README.md

 Vikas Bandhu
-## Add description here

 ## To override ANTD theme variables

-1. Add the override variables to main.less file
-2. compile the file using 'lessc main.less antd.css --js'
-3. Move the file to your project folder
+Steps to run the application
+1. Make sure you have the latest version of the Node, NPM and YARN
+2. Navigate to root directory of the project
+3. Run npm install or yarn install
+4. Based on the environment you want to use, run yar start:dev or yarn start:demo respectively